 Table~\ref{tab:results_multi-label_classification} shows the sample-based F1 results of the multi-label text classification methods.
-Overall, the sequence-based models perform best.
-The best-performing models depend on the datasets, where for some, the difference is very small, like DBpedia, while for others, a difference of up to two points can be observed between the Transformers.
-HBGL is best on NYT, with about 2 points better than DeBERTa and the other Transformers.
-DeBERTa and the other Transformers are on par with HBGL on the RCV1-V2 dataset.
-Regarding BERT-large, one notices that for five out of the seven datasets, the results are marginally better than BERT-base.
+Overall, the sequence-based models perform best, except for the Econbiz dataset.
+The best-performing models depend on the datasets.
+For some, like DBpedia, the difference between the follow-up models is very small, while for others, a difference of up to two points can be observed between the transformers.
+HBGL is the best model on the NYT dataset, with about 2 points better than DeBERTa and the other transformers.
+DeBERTa and the other transformers are on par with HBGL on the RCV1-V2 dataset.
+Regarding BERT-large one notices that for five out of the seven datasets, the results are marginally better than BERT-base.
 Only for Amazon, BERT-large improves the results by more than one point.
 However, BERT-large only obtains a sample-based F1 score of 33.62 on EconBiz, compared to 42.08 achieved by BERT-base.
 The hierarchy-based method HiAGM-TP+GCN overall shows strong performance.
-It is on par with the Transformers on Amazon and DBPedia and about 3 points behind the best Transformer on RCV1-V2 and NYT.
+It is on par with the transformers on Amazon and DBPedia and about 3 points behind the best transformer on RCV1-V2 and NYT.
 The method ran out of memory (OOM) on the EconBiz dataset with the largest number of classes.

-Comparing the MLP-based methods, the WideMLP is better than the sequential MLP-based models on R21578, RCV1-V2, EconBiz, and NYT, on par on DBPedia-298, and only falling behind gMLP and aMLP on Amazon-531 and GoEmotions.
+Comparing the MLP-based methods, the WideMLP is better than the sequential MLP-based models on R21578, RCV1-V2, EconBiz, and NYT, on par with DBPedia-298, and only falling behind gMLP and aMLP on Amazon-531 and GoEmotions.
 The sequence-based aMLP is on par with BERT on EconBiz.
 On the sentiment prediction task in GoEmotions, the WideMLP performs worst.
-However, the TF-IDF+WideMLP outperforms the pre-trained Transformers on EconBiz.
-The improvement over the best Transformer is more than 3 points.
-Except for the Econbiz dataset, pre-trained Transformers yield the highest score.
+However, the TF-IDF+WideMLP outperforms the pre-trained transformers on EconBiz.
+The improvement over the best transformer is more than 3 points.